-- Dr Lynda Thompson is based at Stodels Lifestyle centre and Doctors rooms in Langebaan, offering a professional service in a modern secure offices, with comfortable waiting areas, and accessible parking.
+- Dr Lynda Thompson is based at Stodels Lifestyle centre, across the road from Milnerton Mediclinic, offering a professional service in a modern secure offices, with comfortable waiting areas, and accessible parking.

 Dr Lynda Thompson (BSc, BCompMed, MSc Chinese Med) is a member of the Allied Health Professions Council of South Africa (AHPCSA) and the Association of Traditional Chinese Medicine United Kingdom (ATCM UK), as well as being a qualified enrolled nurse.
 She was the secretary to the Cape Town branch of the South African Association of Chinese Medicine and Acupuncture.

 Lynda has been working in health care for over 20 years.